 We operate as a member-owned worker cooperative.
 The two central characteristics of worker cooperatives are: (1) worker-members invest in and own the business together, and it distributes surplus to them and (2) decision-making is democratic, adhering to the general principle of one member-one vote.

-Deconstruction Works is a Vermont based team of deconstruction workers cooperating to create a vibrant reuse culture.
-The members of our cooperative are:
+Deconstruction Works is a Vermont-based team of deconstruction workers cooperating to create a vibrant reuse culture.
+The senior members of our team are:

 Erich Kruger has been in the building trades since 1997 when he was teaching carpentry in Antigua, West Indies as part of the Peace Corp/Crisis Corps.
 In Vermont he has worked for several general contractors and on his own.
 In 2005 he founded the non-profit ReNew Building Materials & Salvage, and has consulted with, and later ran, the deconstruction program at Finger Lakes ReUse in Ithaca, New York .
 He holds a degree in Wildlife Management & Environmental Ethics (minor).